-- you will pay a price per share that exceeds by \$10.65 the per share net tangible book value of our assets immediately following the offering (on an as adjusted basis as of March 31, 2003) and - the investors in the offering will have contributed 61.7% of the total amount to fund us (before deducting the estimated underwriting discounts and commissions and offering expenses) but will own only 25.4% of our outstanding shares of our common stock.
+- you will pay a price per share that exceeds by \$ the per share net tangible book value of our assets immediately following the offering (on a pro forma as adjusted basis as of December 31, 2002), after giving effect to the redemptions of 1,201,176 shares of common stock for approximately \$20.4 million in January and February 2003, as if the redemptions had occurred on December 31, 2002, and - the investors in the offering will have contributed % of the total amount to fund us but will own only % of our outstanding shares of our common stock.

-As of March 31, 2003, we had outstanding options to purchase 814,360 shares of our common stock, of which 492,540 were vested.
+As of December 31, 2002, we had outstanding options to purchase 758,360 shares of our common stock, of which 416,680 were vested.
 All previously unvested options will vest upon the closing of this offering.
 From time to time, we may issue additional options to employees and non-employee directors pursuant to our equity incentive plans.
 These options generally vest commencing one year from the date of grant and continue vesting over a three to five year period.
 Once these options vest, you will experience further dilution as these stock options are exercised by their holders.